vsofat/me/about.md

 * Plan school-wide and grade-specific events such as SING! (student-run musical), dances, lectures, fundraisers and blood drives
 * Charter over 200 clubs and designed a website, <a href="StuyActivities.com">StuyActivities.com</a>, that helps students find clubs of their interest <br>

-<a href="https://stuymun.com/">Stuyvesant Model United Nations</a>, Under Secretary General of Personnel
+<a href="https://stuymun.com/" target="_blank">Stuyvesant Model United Nations</a>, Under Secretary General of Personnel
 * Attended 24 conferences, won 19 awards, and only delegate from school selected for the All-American Model UN Team
 * Train team of over 70 members for conferences and doubled awards won by team resulting in most successful year <br>